umariscoding/limitter-extension/FIREBASE_ERROR_HANDLING.md

 ## Conclusion

-These improvements ensure the Smart Tab Blocker extension provides a reliable user experience even when external services are unavailable.
+These improvements ensure the Limitter extension provides a reliable user experience even when external services are unavailable.
 The extension gracefully degrades functionality while preserving user data and providing clear communication about any issues.